Parent Involvement Program (PIP)

 Volunteer Hour Guidelines

-Fifteen PIP Hours are required per year per family (not per student).
-PIP Hours can be all HSA hours or a collective of HSA Hours and Instructional Hours, with no more than five hours of instructional time and a minimum of ten HSA hours.
+PIP Hours can be all HSA Hours or a collective of HSA Hours and Instructional Hours, with no more than five hours of instructional time and a minimum of 10 HSA Hours.

 - You may have 15 HSA Hours and 0 Instructional Hours